Mahiro Takasugi: Career

 Takasugi was scouted by chance at a fireworks display held in Kumamoto Prefecture.
 In 2009, he debuted in the stage play, Every Little Thing '09 and in 2010 he made his film debut in Hanjiro.

 Started acting as an actor in 2009.

 In 2012, he starred in the movie "Quartet" for the first time.

 In 2015, he won the Best Newcomer Award at the 36th Yokohama Film Festival for the movie "Bon Lin".

 In 2017, he won the 72nd Mainichi Film Awards Sponichi Grand Prix New Face Award for the movie "Before We Vanish".

 Personal life

-Mahiro Takasugi was born in July 4, 1996, in Fukuoka Prefecture, Japan.
-He is the eldest of three brothers.